Grandma’s Sunday Meatballs and Sauce is the ultimate Sunday night dinner. This recipe cooks for hours so your house smells amazing by dinner time!

 We love making comfort food dinners like this meatball and sauce recipe!
 If you’re looking for more comfort food recipes like this try our Beefy French Onion Soup or our Beer Braised Lamb Shanks or this Turkey Tetrazzini!

-Meatballs And Gravy
+Meatballs And Gravy or Sauce?

 Italian Sunday gravy, Sunday sauce, gravy…sauce.
 Whatever name you call it, this is the epitome of Sunday dinner in my family.

 And nope, there aren’t any short cuts with this Italian meatball recipe.

 This is an old school, authentic recipe for sauce and meatballs that cooks low and slow pretty much all afternoon just like my Grandma used to do.

 When we talk about our Grandma, we really mean a collective group of them.
 It was my Grandma, my Aunt and three great Aunts that all lived together in an apartment building.

 They lived on separate floors but they were always together, cooking and eating.

 That’s pretty much what they did.
 Cook and eat.

 Can you imagine that life?
 What’s for dinner tonight guys?
 Ok lets throw together some homemade chicken and pastina soup, some meatballs and sauce and oh hey – how about a pot roast on the side?

 Those are my people.
 I was definitely born at the wrong time.